Environmental Facility Project Financing & Funding Solutions

 Water Conservation & Treatment Loan Programs

-Water conservation projects reducing consumption through efficiency improvements and reuse systems access grants covering 25-50% of costs through Bureau of Reclamation WaterSMART programs.
+Water conservation projects reduce consumption through efficiency improvements and reuse systems.
+Access grants covering 25-50% of costs are available through Bureau of Reclamation WaterSMART programs.
 Combined with utility rebates and state water funds, total subsidies often reach 60-70%, dramatically improving project returns.
 A $10 million industrial water recycling system might secure $3 million in federal grants, $2 million in state funds, $1 million in utility incentives, and finance remaining costs at 3.5% through green bonds.

 Stormwater Management Infrastructure